Includes rules for all 50 states

 • line up persuasive witnesses

-• present a winning case, and
+• present a convincing case, and

 • collect money when you win.